crossmob/CrossMobile/README.md

 Android implementation details from the developer.
 * **Desktop** : with technologies similar to the Android backend, reuse as much Java code as possible, provide the same experience to the Desktop as a stand-alone Java (JAR based) application.
-* **UWP** : with the help of the [WinObjC](https://github.com/crossmob/WinObjC) tool, it is also possible to create native UWP applications, transpiled to Objective C with the XMLVM tool.

 CrossMobile is a mature project, it is developed for more than 5 years up to now and proved its stability through various commercially published applications.